IFS and Neurodifferences

 First – Some thoughts…

-If we take Neurodivergent as an umbrella term, with different neurotypes, for those who experience the world differently, Autism, ADHD are the two most seen as ND but also other ways of being, including CPTSD, OCD, dyslexia, epilepsy, psychosis, down syndrome, bipolar etc. … This talk centres a neurodiversity affirming approach, where Autistic and ADHDers – and the other neurotypes too -are seen as existing in a different kind of way in the world than the current societal norm.
-The world is home to a massive beautiful variety of life.
+If we take Neurodivergent as an umbrella term, with different neurotypes, for those who experience the world differently, Autism, ADHD (and now AUDHD) are the two most seen as ND but also other ways of being, including CPTSD, OCD, dyslexia, epilepsy, psychosis, down syndrome, bipolar etc. … This talk centres a neurodiversity affirming approach, where Autistic and ADHDers – and the other neurotypes too -are seen as existing in a different kind of way in the world than the current societal norm.
+If we take it out to our biological home, all of us… The world is home to a massive beautiful variety of life.
 Millions of different species.
 As Erin Findley says, biodiversity is not only the most complex aspect of our planet but also the most vital.
 We need diversity, to maintain balance and survive.
 The more genetic diversity there is the better we are to continually adapt to our environment, as it changes and evolves.
 Diversity helps humanity to flourish.
 A beautiful diversity of traits and abilities: minds that create stories, and sense changes in the environment, brains that seek patterns, distractable, focused, quiet and busy minds.
 Part of biodiversity.
 Neurodiversity does not need curing.
 Its good and valid and doesn’t need fixing.

 As a neurofeedback practitioner, I see differences on screen, via brainwave analysis.
 ADHD, autism, OCD, these all have markers and PTSD too.
 These are a thing!
 But I want to say several things here